- AAS - Associate in Applied Science

-This curriculum prepares individuals for employment supporting local- and wide-area networks.
-Students will learn how to use technologies to provide for data, voice, image, and video communications in business, industry, and education.
-Coursework includes design, installation, configuration, and management of local- and wide-area network hardware and software.
+The Network Management curriculum prepares individuals for employment supporting local- and wide-area networks.
+Students will learn how to use technologies to provide for data, voice, image and video communications in business, industry and education.
+Coursework includes design, installation, configuration and management of local- and wide-area network hardware and software.
 Emphasis is placed on developing proficiency in the use of network management software and the use of hardware such as bridges and routers.

-Along with a two-year Associate in Applied Science degree (AAS) in IT-Network Management, Wake Tech offers two shorter, one-year certificate programs, in Cisco Network Associate (C25590CA) and Cisco Network Professional (C25590CP).
-The certificates are embedded in the AAS degree, so a degree graduate would also earn both certificates if appropriate electives were chosen.
+Along with a two-year Associate in Applied Science degree (AAS) in IT-Network Management, Wake Tech offers two shorter, one-year certificate programs in Cisco Network Associate (C25590CA) and Cisco Network Professional (C25590CP).
+The certificates are embedded in the AAS degree, so a degree graduate would also earn both certificates if appropriate electives are chosen.
 For more information, students should contact academic advisors or the networking degree program director.
-Program Planning Guides are available online.
+Program planning guides are available online.

-- Your already earned IT industry credentials such as A+, Network+, Security+, and CCNA can count for college credits!
+- IT industry credentials already earned, such as A+, Network+, Security+ and CCNA, can count for college credits.

 - Already have college credits from another degree path?
 Up to 15 of those credits will apply toward this degree.

 - Degree students can participate in Work-Based Learning with local tech companies.
 Many students get job offers upon graduation.